wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 === YITH WooCommerce Advanced Reviews ===

 Contributors: yithemes
-Tags: reviews, woocommerce, products, themes, yit, yith, e-commerce, shop, advanced reviews, reviews attachments, rating summary, product comment, review replies, advanced comments, product comments, vote review, vote comment, reviews rating
+Tags: reviews, woocommerce, products, themes, yit, yith, e-commerce, shop, advanced reviews, reviews attachments, rating summary, product comment, review replies, advanced comments, product comments, vote review, vote comment, amazon, amazon style, amazon reviews, review report, review reports, most voted reviews, best reviews
 Requires at least: 4.0
-Tested up to: 4.2
+Tested up to: 4.2.1
-Stable tag: 1.0.8
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Extends the basic functionality of woocommerce reviews, adding rating reviews summary for each product.
+Extends the basic functionality of woocommerce reviews and add a histogram table to the reviews of your products, as well as you see in most trendy e-commerce sites.

 == Description ==

-How many times you found yourself in front of an item you would like to buy, but you doubted it?
-You doubted about the possibility it could turn out to be a good product.
-And if it were not the right product for you?
+Add a histogram table to the reviews of your products, as well as you see in most trendy e-commerce sites, and give users the possibility to attach images to their reviews.
+Keep up-to-date about most trendy products thanks to the new options conceived to manage an advanced review system.

 = Detail, feedback and customisability in one plugin only =